 Research in the Department of Botany focuses on plant systematics in the broadest sense: taxonomy, nomenclature, investigations in comparative anatomy and morphology, molecular systematics, phylogenetics, evolutionary genomics, diversification, phytogeography, cytology, ecology, evolutionary theory, and economic botany.
-Numerous floristic studies have been led by the Department (floras of the Hawaiian and Marquesas Islands, Puerto Rico and the Virgin Islands, the Washington-Baltimore Area, as well as, Burma [Myanmar], the Guianas, the Caribbean, and Venezuela), while other research projects are aimed at elucidating phylogeny, evolutionary development, and broad questions of classification.
+Numerous floristic studies have been led by the Department (floras of the Hawaiian and Marquesas Islands, Puerto Rico and the Virgin Islands, the Washington-Baltimore Area, as well as Burma [Myanmar], the Guianas, the Caribbean, and Venezuela), while other research projects are aimed at elucidating phylogeny, evolutionary development, and broad questions of classification.
 Both modern and fossil species of many plant groups, including algae, mosses, ferns and flowering plants, are currently being studied.

-The United States National Herbarium is the major facility in the Department.
-The Herbarium was established in 1848, dating back almost to the foundation of the Smithsonian Institution (1846).
+The United States National Herbarium is the major resource in the Department.
+The Herbarium was established in 1848 dating back almost to the foundation of the Smithsonian Institution (1846).
 Collections of plants resulting from various early government expeditions were first deposited in the National Institute, named originally in 1840 as the National Institution for the Promotion of Science.
 Later these plants were turned over to the newly founded Smithsonian.
-Of particular interest among these were the large collections (50,000 specimens representing 10,000 species) from the U.S. South Pacific Exploring Expedition, under the command of Lt.
+Of particular interest among these were the large collections (50,000 specimens representing 10,000 species) from the U.S. South Pacific Exploring Expedition (1838-1842), under the command of Lt.
 Charles Wilkes, U.S.N., which formed the basis for the U.S. National Herbarium.
 The earliest expeditions sponsored in part by the Smithsonian included the explorations of Charles Wright in Texas and New Mexico in 1848.

 The U.S. National Herbarium has 5 million specimens collected from worldwide locations.
-About 20% of these from select families, collectors and geographical areas are inventoried and have data available through an online searchable data-base.
-In addition, more than 200,000 high resolution digital images of specimens are accessible online.
-The oldest specimen in the collection is a member of the Scrophulariaceae that was collected sometime between 1584 and 1589.
-The majority of the Herbarium is arranged phylogenetically by family and genus, and within each genus according to geographic region and further alphabetically by species.
+About 20% 60% of these from select families, collectors and geographical areas are inventoried, and have data available through an online searchable data-base.
+In addition, more than 600,000 high resolution digital images of specimens are accessible online.
+The majority of the Herbarium is arranged phylogenetically by family and genus, and within each genus according to geographic region, and further alphabetically by species.
 The collection includes all major plant groups and is among the ten largest in the world, accounting for about 8% of the plant collection resources in the United States.
-Most of the specimens in the collection are standard mounted herbarium sheets, although several small collection subsets of fluid preserved specimens are available for some groups, as well as, bulky parts - typically large specimens stored in boxes or trays and microslide collections.
-The herbarium includes approximately 108,000 inventoried type specimens from all areas of the world but is richest in North American and New World tropical species, with additional strengths in the Pacific Islands, the Philippines, and the Indian subcontinent.
+Most of the specimens in the collection are standard mounted herbarium sheets, although several small collection subsets of fluid preserved specimens are available for some groups, as well as microslide collections and bulky parts - typically large specimens stored in boxes or trays.
+The herbarium includes approximately 113,000 inventoried type specimens from all areas of the world, but is richest in North American and New World tropical species, with additional strengths in the Pacific Islands, the Philippines, and the Indian subcontinent.
 The Department maintains extremely active loan and acquisition programs.
 Over 25,000 specimens are lent annually around the world.
 About 20,000 specimens are acquired annually, primarily through exchange and fieldwork.